Overwriting an Excel file destination using SSIS

 This was a problem I racked my brains over for a while when I first started using SSIS.
 I found a few possible including using a File System task to copy a “Template” Excel file over the existing on, or generating unique files by appending the date.
 I simply wanted to overwrite the existing data just like the Flat File Destination gives you that option.

-My work around was as flows:
+My workaround was as flows:

 Create the Data flow the way you normally would, then go to the Control View Then add two Execute SQL Tasks before your data flow is called so it looks like this